There're 4 sections we'll talk about TNS_ADMIN in this post.

 A new environment variable TNS_ADMIN is working now.

 It points to the network admin folder for Oracle instance client 11.2.

-Normally, Oracle clients will set the environment variable PATH automatically during installation.
-But if you plan to use instant client, you have to add Oracle binary path string to it by yourself.
+Normally, Oracle clients will add their binary path strings to the environment variable PATH automatically during installation.
+But if you're using instant client, you have to add Oracle binary path string to PATH by yourself.